COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### Second Period: from 23 of March to 05 of April 2020

-The second period of our analysis contains the peak of the lockdown and probably the time in which the government invested the most in convincing the population to stay at home.
+<td align='justify'>The second period of our analysis contains the peak of the lockdown and probably the time in which the government invested the most in convincing the population to stay at home.
 There were numerous campaigns from all walks of society to incentivise people to *stay safe* and *protect the NHS* by *staying at home*.
 This was the period in which we also had the television address by Queen Elizabeth II.
 In this period, depicted in **Figure 7(A)**, we see high-density areas not reducing their degree of mobility much.
 This is probably due to the fact that their degree of mobility was already small.
 Conversely, the low-density areas have a more diverse set of change in mobility diversity.
-The income analyses continue to show a decrease in mobility but again high-income regions consistently have a stronger decrease in mobility (**Figure 7(B)**).
+The income analyses continue to show a decrease in mobility but again high-income regions consistently have a stronger decrease in mobility (**Figure 7(B)**).</td>

 <br>
 <figure class="image" align="center">